 In May 2016 our church set up the Selhurst Community Kitchen to provide nutritious food for the most vulnerable people living on the streets and others in need in Croydon and the surrounding areas.
 With the number of homeless people increasing each year, the Selhurst Community Kitchen is committed to making sure that as long as this crisis continues there will be hot and healthy food available to those in need.
 This can only be done with your continued support in both donations and volunteering.

-The Community Kitchen is open all year round, and serves a freshly cooked 3-course vegetarian hot meal to anyone who turns up, regardless of their circumstances.
-There is no need to book in advance or reserve a table – please just come along and enjoy the company of our community.
+The Community Kitchen is open all year round, and serves a freshly cooked hot meal to anyone who turns up, regardless of their circumstances.
+Please just come along and enjoy the company of our community.

 Items to donate